 Cole paints a picture of the traditional classroom.
-“You have a huge room of students where 10 percent sit in the front and are really working hard, 20 percent are in the back shopping on their computers, and many in the middle who are kind of confused and having trouble keeping up with the ones in the front,” he said.
+“You have a huge room of students where 10 percent sit in the front and are working hard, 20 percent are in the back shopping on their computers, and many in the middle who are kind of confused and having trouble keeping up with the ones in the front,” he said.
 Cole recognizes that as a lecturer it’s hard to keep yourself from teaching only to the students in the front.
 But the flipped classroom changes that.

 Cole recommends that instructors move about the room, asking a variety of students questions.
-He suggests potentially cold calling on students, and staying with them until they answer the question.
+He suggests potentially cold calling on students and staying with them until they answer the question.

 “I force myself to not let all the students in the front answer the questions and I learned much more about what the students were comprehending,” Cole said.
-“What I learned was that there were things that I had taught and lectured about for 10 minutes and it took them 2 or 3 weeks to understand that concept so I slowed down and didn’t move on until I called on someone at random, and they could actually explain it back to me.”
+“What I learned was that there were things that I had taught and lectured about for 10 minutes and it took them 2 or 3 weeks to understand that concept so I slowed down and didn’t move on until I called on someone at random, and they could explain it back to me.”

 Another suggestion is to shorten lectures.
 “All the studies say that no one can listen for more than 12 minutes, not even professors,” Cole said.
-He advises chunking his lectures into mini lectures via podcast, allowing students more time to digest the material.
+He advises chunking his lectures into mini-lectures via podcast, allowing students more time to digest the material.

 Specific applications of the Flipped Classroom to Forensic Statistics

 “The flipped classroom works well with teaching forensic statistics because you can focus on statistical problems and slowly work through them together,” Cole said.
 “I have some very simple exercises with likelihood ratios such as “state the probability that you think it’s going to rain tomorrow and state how much you hate getting wet.
 Now show that you can plug those numbers into this equation and that will tell you you’re likelihood ratio and your utility function.”
-Through this hands-on approach, students are actively interacting with key statistical concepts, promoting a deeper understanding of the importance to criminal investigations.
+Through this hands-on approach, students are actively interacting with key statistical concepts, promoting a deeper understanding of its importance to criminal investigations.

 CSAFE is committed to mentoring the next generation of forensic scientists, researchers, law enforcement agents, lawyers, judges and more.
-Our innovative approaches to enhancing education for students across the country is paving the way for new talent committed to the fair administration of justice.
+Our innovative approaches to enhancing education for students across the country are paving the way for new talent committed to the fair administration of justice.

 The CSAFE undergraduate course “Forensic Science, Statistics and Law” will be taught again in Fall 2018.
 Cole is looking forward to utilizing the new UCI Anteater Learning Pavilion, featuring seating designed to facilitate flipped classroom collaborative work.